Dragon Medical One Dictates Big Savings for Edward-Elmhurst Health

 Physicians at more than 100 Edward-Elmhurst Health hospitals and clinics in Illinois are saving up to two hours—and in some cases significantly more—per shift with cloud-based speech recognition software tied to their electronic health record (EHR) software.

 Four years ago, Edward Hospital doctors called upon a transcription service, literally, to type notes into their EHR system.
-They’d call the service and dictate their notes, which would then be transcribed into the system, says Don Fosen, director of technology at Edward-Elmhurst.
+They’d call the service and dictate their notes, which would then be transcribed into the system, says Don Fosen, system director for technology and chief information security officer at Edward Elmhurst Health.
 Physicians could also manually enter notes into the EHR system used at that time.